peering-manager/peering-manager/docs/templating/filters.md

 ### `iter_export_policies` / `iter_import_policies`

-Fetches routing policies apply on export or on import of an object.
+Fetches routing policies applied on export or on import of an object.
 Note that these filters will not traverse relationships, therefore, they will not fetch AS policies for a session (for instance).

 You can use a string as an option to these filters to select only a specific field of the policies.